hemanth-narra/Hemanth-narra/automating-net-worth-certificates.md

 ## Auto-Folder Creation

-Once the PAN is read, the web app creates a folder structure like this in the system or server:
+Once the PAN is read, the web app creates a folder structure like this in the system or server it is hosted:
 ```
 Desktop/
 └── Clients/